-Important Points Before you import transactions:
+Important Points Before you import an IIF file into QuickBooks:

 - Imports cannot be undone, so you should back up your company file before proceeding.

 - To import transactions, you must first set up Accounts, Items, Names, and Sales Tax Items and Names.
 There are two ways to do this.
-If you would like, you can enter the data directly into QuickBooks OR you can include codes in your IIF file for importing this information.
+If you would like, you can enter the data directly into QuickBooks or you can include codes in your IIF file for importing this information.

 - As a result of not setting up this data, some of the data will be incorrect or unusable when you import transactions.

 - You cannot change the A/R account to a Type A/R account because it is set up as a Type bank account.